huangzhii/TSUNAMI/README.md

 * survival

 ## Installation
-* Install R and RStudio
+* Install R and RStudio.

 R version > 3.4.3

 Please download the right version of R for your own system from https://cloud.r-project.org/ and install it.
 RStudio is an integrated development environment (IDE) for R. Please download RStudio from https://www.rstudio.com/products/rstudio/#Desktop and install it.
 * Install R packages within RStudio as below.